No products in the cart.

 In the late 90’s, when the web was in its infancy, they developed a great on-line business.
 Because they had very few, if any competitors with a web presence back then, they built a successful on-line presence.

 Henry passed away and Marty took over the business in its entirety.
 In 2012, Marty’s niece (Henry’s granddaughter), Jessica showed interest in working for the company.
 Marty didn’t think she would last more than a few months working in this type of company and environment.
 She was only 18 when she started working there but this bright, young woman came in and became a “mover-and-shaker.”
 When she first started Jessica would catch herself looking at-the-clock and suddenly a “bucket-of-knives” would be thrown at her to sharpen.
 Once she realized there was more to the Northwestern Cutlery than sharpening knives she had her own new ideas to take the company to an entire new level.
 Not only did she come-up with new themes and remodeling, she also set-up booths at events and trade shows, implementing progressive web and digital marketing solutions and more.

-If you are looking to work with the most passionate and experienced knife sharpening and chef equipment company in Chicago, with a solid team of long-term, dedicated employees, you have come to the right place.
+If you are looking to work with a passionate and experienced knife sharpening business in Chicago, you’ve come to the right place.
+With long-term, dedicated employees, we are your source for chef knives, cookware, and more.
 The team encourages you to browse the web site and /or come-into the shop to see how their products and services benefit you.